codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/amazon-ecr.md

 You must generate an access key ID and the access secret for the IAM user, and download or copy them to a secure location.

+>**NOTE**
->The steps that follow describe access key generation through the AWS Management Console.
+  The steps that follow describe access key generation through the AWS Management Console.
   We assume that you have created the IAM user for whom to generate the access key.
 See [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html){:target="\_blank"}.